bagnalla/puddits/README.md

 # puddi

 Puddi is a minimal, object-oriented layer over the HTML5 canvas.
-It provides a tiny runtime loop plus a simple scene graph via `PuddiObject`, along with demos and education-oriented helpers that exercise the runtime.
+It provides a tiny runtime loop plus a simple scene graph via `PuddiObject`.

-## Design Philosophy
+## Design
-Puddi keeps the mental model small: there’s a single update/draw loop and a lightweight, hierarchical object tree.
+There’s a single update/draw loop and a lightweight, hierarchical object tree.
 Each `PuddiObject` owns its transform (position, rotation, scale) and can have children.
-Child transforms are relative to their parent, so grouping is implicit and cheap.
+Child transforms are relative to their parent.
 By default, objects attach themselves when constructed: if you pass a parent, the object calls `parent.addChild(this)`; otherwise it attaches to the runtime root.
-That makes local relationships explicit at creation time and avoids global registries or complex scene management.

 ## Quickstart
 1. Install dependencies: